telerik/blazor-docs/components/barcode/qrcode/overview.md

 ## Methods

-The QRCode methods are accessible through it's reference.
+The QRCode methods are accessible through its reference.

 * `Refresh` - redraws the component.